RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 ##### a-Multiple carousels

-Carousels require the use of an id on the outermost container (the .carousel) for carousel controls to function properly.
-When adding multiple carousels, or when changing a carousel's id, be sure to update the relevant controls.
+Carousels require the use of an `id` on the outermost container (the `.carousel`) for carousel controls to function properly.
+When adding multiple carousels, or when changing a carousel's `id`, be sure to update the relevant controls.

 ##### b-Via data attributes

-Use data attributes to easily control the position of the carousel. data-slide accepts the keywords prev or next, which alters the slide position relative to its current position.
-Alternatively, use data-slide-to to pass a raw slide index to the carousel data-slide-to="2", which shifts the slide position to a particular index beginning with 0.
+Use data attributes to easily control the position of the carousel. `data-slide` accepts the keywords `prev` or `next`, which alters the slide position relative to its current position.
+Alternatively, use `data-slide-to` to pass a raw slide index to the carousel `data-slide-to="2"`, which shifts the slide position to a particular index beginning with `0`.

-The data-ride="carousel" attribute is used to mark a carousel as animating starting at page load.
-It cannot be used in combination with (redundant and unnecessary) explicit JavaScript initialization of the same carousel.
+The `data-ride="carousel"` attribute is used to mark a carousel as animating starting at page load. **It cannot be used in combination with (redundant and unnecessary) explicit JavaScript initialization of the same carousel**.

 ##### c-Via JavaScript